 - the cut ends grow back together

-- the clips on the tubes slip.
+- the clips used to block the tubes migrate (move).

 What are the advantages and disadvantages of tubal ligation?